SeveFP/mod_muc_inject_mentions/README.markdown

 -- muc_inject_mentions_disabled_rooms = {"room@conferences.server.com"}
 ```

-If none or both are found, all rooms in the muc component will have mentions enabled.
+If none of these is set, all rooms in the muc component will have mentions enabled.

 By default, if a message contains at least one mention,